15 Most Beautiful Villages In The Swiss Alps

-- Maanlichen Royal Walk.
-Go to the Instagrammable crown-like viewing point in Maanlichen’s peak.
+- Manlichen Royal Walk.
+Go to the Instagrammable crown-like viewing point in Manlichen’s peak.
 Enjoy the sights of the Swiss Alps!

 - Ice Palace.
-Just beside the Observatory, explore the Ice Palace.
 Walk into the blue tunnels and check out some cute and marvelous ice sculptures.

-We can still see up until now ~30 buildings in Zermatt built with the style of the original Walser residents.
+Up until now, we can see ~30 buildings in Zermatt built with the style of the original Walser residents.
 There are also barns and grain stores that reveal the daily life of the mountain farmers who lived in this village.